Mon Laferte: 2018–2021: Norma, Seis and 1940 Carmen

-On October 26, 2018, she collaborated with American singer Gwen Stefani on her new Christmas album on a cover of the song "Feliz Navidad" by the Puerto Rican singer-songwriter José Feliciano.
+On 26 October 2018, she collaborated with American singer Gwen Stefani on her new Christmas album on a cover of the song "Feliz Navidad" by the Puerto Rican singer-songwriter José Feliciano.
 At the end of 2018, the international television network HTV nominated Mon Laferte in the "Best Southern Artist" category of the Heat Latin Music Awards 2019.

 In January 2019, she was announced to participate in the American Music Festival Coachella.
 In February 2019, Mon Laferte received her first nomination at the Billboard Latin Music Awards in the Top Latin Albums Artist of the Year category, Female.
 Also the Album Norma received a Gold record in Mexico for 30,000 copies sold.
 In May 2019, the singer announced her U.S. tour, under the headline "La Gira de Norma".
-The tour started on August 10, 2019, in Seattle's Neptune Theatre, following a European tour that same Summer.
+The tour started on 10 August 2019, in Seattle's Neptune Theatre, following a European tour that same Summer.
 On 14 November 2019, Mon Laferte made headlines with her act of political protest, exposing her breasts at the Latin Grammys to display the message "En Chile Torturan Violan y Matan" (English translation: In Chile they torture, rape and kill) on her bare chest.

 On 19 November 2019, Laferte was interviewed by Patricia Janiot from Univision.
 In that interview, Mon Laferte justified the looting and burning of numerous supermarkets and other buildings by saying that "they were only material goods".
 When asked if she condemned violence, she said, "I do not approve of any kind of violence.
 Now, if you ask me personally, if I have to go burn down a supermarket that has robbed from me my entire life to demand the basic rights I feel I deserve, I will do it!"
 She accused the police and armed forces of burning the dozens of subway stations that were burnt by rioters on 18 October 2019.

-On 30 November 2019, Laferte was subpoenaed by Chilean prosecutors to give a statement regarding the evidence she may or may not have to support her accusation that Chilean police and armed forces actively participated in the burning of subway stations.
-Chilean police announced that, depending upon her statement, they might press criminal charges against her.
+Laferte was subpoenaed on 30 November 2019, by Chilean prosecutors to provide a statement regarding any evidence she may have had to support her accusation that Chilean police and armed forces actively participated in the burning of subway stations.
+Chilean police stated that, depending on her testimony, they might pursue criminal charges against her.
 The charges were later dropped.

 In 2021, Laferte contributed a cover of the Metallica song "Nothing Else Matters" to the charity tribute album The Metallica Blacklist.
-In June 2022, she announced her Mexican citizenship during a press conference stating “Llevo 15 años en México, tengo un hijo mexicano, mi pareja es mexicana.
-Pero esto es hermoso, es la cereza del pastel!”
+In June 2022, she announced her Mexican citizenship during a press conference stating "Llevo 15 años en México, tengo un hijo mexicano, mi pareja es mexicana.
+Pero esto es hermoso, es la cereza del pastel!"
 The now Chilean Mexican singer stated that she was happy to have her new nationality since she has called Mexico her home for the past 15 years.
 During which time she built up and created her career as the persona we now know as Mon Laferte.

+2023–present: Autopoiética and Femme Fatale

-In 2023, the film Migration was released, in which she sang a spanglish cover of the song Survivor.
+She sang a Spanglish cover of the song "Survivor" for the 2023 animated film Migration.